- User Since

 I was hoping that someone would provide information which would make it easier for me to figure out reproduction steps.

-Okay— Actually, both "Using fallback" seems to be caused by Boolean modifier in 'FAST' mode with overlapping geometry, and the slow performance seems to be caused by that geometry being fairly poly-heavy and then being propagated along a series of other Boolean modifiers.
+Okay— Actually, "Using fallback" seems to be caused by Boolean modifier in 'FAST' mode with overlapping geometry, and the slow performance may be caused by that geometry being fairly poly-heavy and then being propagated along a series of other Boolean modifiers.

 Mar 27 2021